-If you have found www.helpwildlife.co.uk to be a useful resource, please consider making a donation to support the work of the Starlight Trust.
+If you have found helpwildlife.co.uk to be a useful resource, please consider making a donation to support our work.

 This is a difficult and emotive subject and often the topic of much debate.
 There is a feeling, amongst the public and some wildlife rescuers, that a broken wing is automatically reason for a bird to be euthanased.
 Some believe a broken wing can never be fixed and that a bird which cannot fly will automatically be miserable.
 We feel that such generalisations are dangerous and have ended many lives prematurely and unnecessarily.

 Depending on the type of break, the actual bone involved, the type of bird and the quality of treatment the bird receives, it is sometimes possible to fix a broken wing well enough for the bird to be released into the wild.
 I have personally returned birds to the wild successfully following such an injury.

 If the wing cannot be repaired to a standard which will allow good flight it is sometimes possible to make the bird happy in captivity.
 This depends very much on the species of bird, the age of the bird and even the individual bird's personality.
 For example, feral pigeons are generally quite laid back birds and I have kept many very happily in captivity.
 On the other hand Kingfishers are renowned for not feeding in captivity and there would be no realistic hope of making one happy in an enclosure.
 Waterfowl do relatively little flying and do not rely on their wings to carry them away from predators.
 Birds with damaged wings can therefore be relocated to a safe pond or lake and live very happily without the ability to fly.
 If it is a baby bird then it obviously has the chance to be handreared and get very used to people, thus increasing its chances of being comfortable in captivity.